 - follow up care you are having

 It’s best if you have these details before you apply.
-If you’re unsure of anything, contact your doctor or specialist nurse who will be able to answer your questions.
+Ask your doctor or specialist nurse if you're unsure about anything.
+They can answer your questions.

 Travel insurance for people who have had cancer

-Many high street travel insurance companies will give you medical cover if you have a doctor’s certificate saying you no longer have cancer and are fit enough to travel.
+Many travel insurance companies will give you medical cover if you have a doctor’s certificate saying you no longer have cancer and are fit enough to travel.

 Some companies won’t offer you insurance until you’ve been cancer free for some months or even years.
 Be prepared for the cost to be higher if you finished treatment recently.
 Prices generally go down the longer you’re cancer free.

 Travel insurance that covers cancer related treatment

 You need to be able to claim for emergency medical care abroad.
 This includes treatment related to your previous cancer.

 To be covered for this, you need a policy that says the insurance company will pay for emergency medical problems that are related to your cancer.
 Again, you must tell the insurance company your full medical history when you apply for cover.
 They must pay according to the policy if they agreed to cover you.